 This is the QuickBooks Class, if you track that information, that the ticket will be attached to.
 This can be added or updated inside of Novi later.
 This is mainly only used for tickets on events that have not happened yet.

-If you track Continuing Education Units, simply add a column to your spreadsheet called CEUs and add a "Yes" to any tickets that units were tracked on.
-You can list the specific amount on the attendees in the next spreadsheet (attendees).
+If you track Continuing Education Units, simply add a column to your spreadsheet called CEUs and add the value of how many credits this particular ticket is worth.
 Note, we cannot currently change the name of this field.

 You may add columns to this spreadsheet to represent any custom fields that you need to import relating to events.
 (To clarify - only events that you are importing.
 You can always add new custom fields later.)